davidwisch/physicscode/site/involved/index.markdown

 #### Git on Windows

 There is no official [git](http://git-scm.com) binary for Windows.
 Instead you should install the windows port [msysgit](http://code.google.com/p/msysgit/).
 You can download an installer from their site.

+After git is installed, please complete the steps in the [Getting started with Git and GitHub](http://help.github.com/) guide hosted on GitHub.

 <a name="installing-windows-ruby"></a>
 #### Ruby on Windows